priyarica/finalproject/README.md

 Profile
 - Access and modify your personal user profile details.
 - Securely log out from your session at any time.

+## FAQs
+### General Questions
+#### Q: Can I use the system on any computer?
+A: Yes!
+Since it's a web application, you just need a web browser and an internet connection.
+Click the provided link, and you're good to go.

+#### Q: I forgot my password.
+What should I do?
+Currently, this system does not have a self-service password recovery.
+Please contact an Admin for assistance with your login credentials.

+#### Q: Why can't I log in after registering as a Cashier?
+Your Cashier account needs to be approved by an Admin first.
+Once an Admin has approved your registration, you'll be able to log in.

+### Admin & Cashier Questions
+#### Q: How do I add a new cashier?
+A: As an Admin, you can add new cashier accounts under the "Cashier Management" section.
+You may approved or declined their registration in this section.

+#### Q: Can I add new menu items as a Cashier?
+A: No, Cashiers cannot add new menu items.
+This feature is exclusive to Admin users.
+Your role is focused on managing orders and transactions with existing menu items.

+#### Q: As an Admin, can I request reports from my Cashiers?
+A: Yes, as an Admin, you can request reports from your cashiers, and they will receive a notification in their accounts.

 ## Contact
 If you have any questions or need assistance with the Red-Oscar POS Inventory Management System, please contact us at: